afeld/python-public-policy/syllabus.md

 ### Attendance

 Attending class is mandatory, but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.
-If you miss an experience in class, you miss an important learning moment and the class misses your contribution.
+If you miss attending class in person, you miss an important learning moment and the class misses your contribution.

 Missing class counts as an absence, regardless of the reason or notifying the instructor(s) beforehand.
 Missing more than 20 minutes of a class session will be treated as an absence.
 The first absence is treated as a "freebie".
 Your final Attendance score will be calculated as: